cocodekat/nevo-lang/README.md

 # Transpiler made for quick testing and inasnely good result.

 It is very well adviced to use the transpiler at the moment, as the compiler is still far in developent.
-Expected release date for official version 1 of © Nevo compiler not yet determined.
+Expected release date for official version 1 of © Nevo compiler is not yet determined.